 - Families buy lanterns and build a lantern shack to prepare for the Lantern Festival three days later.

 Spend a New Year in China

-If you join in the Best of China and Karst Landscape Tour during the spring festival period, you will see all the streets filled with lanterns and spring festival couplets.
+If you join in the Best of China and Karst Landscape Tour during the Spring Festival period, you will see all the streets filled with lanterns and Spring Festival couplets.
 Taking a trip in China at Chinese New Year will be unforgettable.

-In Beijing, whether in the Forbidden City or the hutongs, you can feel the happy New Year’s atmosphere, especially when you talk to locals.
+In Beijing, whether in the Forbidden City or the hutongs, you can feel the happy New Year’s atmosphere, especially when talking to locals.
 In Xi’an, the Ancient City Wall hosts a horde of hanging red lanterns.
 In Guilin and Yangshuo, you will see tourist attractions decorated with lucky ornaments.
 And in Shanghai, festival decorations can be found even on the electronic screens.